Pilot Butte (Oregon): Geology and eruptive history

-Pilot Butte formed approximately 188,000 years ago from the eruption of a volcanic vent.
-The rock has normal magnetic polarity, implying that it was laid down after the most recent geomagnetic reversal about 780,000 years ago.
+Pilot Butte is extinct.
+Its exact age is unknown, though one study dated the volcano to about 188,000 ± 42,000 years ago.
+The volcanic rock has normal magnetic polarity, suggesting that it was laid down after the most recent geomagnetic reversal about 780,000 years ago.
 The butte's light-colored soil contains some ash from the eruption of Mount Mazama (which formed Crater Lake).